Public Scholarship / Community Engagement

 Public Scholarship is a capacious category.
 It includes diverse forms of creating, transforming, or disseminating knowledge about, for, and with various publics and communities.
 Projects may yield plural public and academic artifacts (e.g. policy and planning recommendations; museum exhibitions and public performances; new curricula for courses or workshops; or book and journal articles).

 The Simpson Center encourages Public Scholarship projects at all stages of development, from small-scale pilot partnerships to large-scale collaborations.
 Faculty members only are invited to apply as the lead on public scholarship projects.
+Funding awards do not cover summer salary or course buyouts during the academic year.

 Previously funded examples include: